SurgicalInformatics/encryptr/README.md

 # encryptr

-## Easily encrypt and decrypt data frame or tibble columns using RSA public/private keys
+## Easily encrypt and decrypt data frame/tibble columns and files using RSA public/private keys

 The `encryptr` package provides functions to simply encrypt and decrypt columns of data.
+It also includes functions to encrypt and decrypt files.

 The motivation is around sensitive healthcare data, but the applications are wide.
 There are a number of packages providing similar functions.
 However, they tend to be complex and are not designed with `tidyverse` functions in mind.
 The package wraps `openssl` and is intended to be safe and straightforward for non-experts.
 Strong RSA (2048 bit) encryption using a public/private key pair is used.

 It is designed to work in [tidyverse](http://tidyverse.tidyverse.org/articles/manifesto.html) piped functions.